d-ries/linux-essentials/02_installation/01_course.md

 ![Ubuntu_Server_Language](../images/02/Ubuntu_Server_Language.png)

-We skip the installer update:
+We skip the installer update if you see this screen:

 ![Ubuntu_Server_No_Installer_Update](../images/02/Ubuntu_Server_No_Installer_Update.png)